Man of His Words

 Posted in News Story

 February 28, 2013—As an expert on the life and works of poet John Milton, Assistant English Professor Daniel Shore appreciates “fantastic sentences.”
-His interest in the social and cultural histories of sentences has led him to writing his second book, Cyberformalism.
+His interest in the social and cultural histories of sentences has led him to write his second book, Cyberformalism.

 Shore has been teaching at Georgetown for two years, and his interdisciplinary work often touches on linguistics, philosophy, and sociology.
 He began writing Cyberformalism four years ago, inspired by the presence of novel “digital tools” like Google Books to explore the full sweep of the textual past.

 “When we think about literature, we often think about big forms, like the genre of the novel, or somewhat smaller forms like the sonnet,” said Shore, who plans to finish Cyberformalism by spring 2015.

 “I’m interested in the form of individual sentences, the way that sentences are put together.
 Specifically, I’m interested in whether those forms of sentences accumulate meanings, connotations, and cultural careers in the way that words do.”

 In literary theory, formalism is the critical evaluation of features in a text, such as grammar, word choice, and syntax.
 According to Shore, cyber formalism is best understood as a formalist study aided by the use of technology.

 “The term ‘cyber’ is actually from the Greek ‘Kubernetes,’ which refers to the steersman of a boat,” Shore said.
 “The idea is that you are interfacing with the technology—that you’re controlling it, governing it, but that the technology also allows you to do something that you couldn’t do otherwise.”